kemitchell/ibf.js/README.md

 Implemented with typed arrays.
 No external dependencies.

-The examples in this `README` are run as the package's test suite.
+The example in this `README` is run as the package's test suite.

 # Configuration